containers/image/docs/containers-policy.json.5.md

 Scopes are ignored.

+### `containers-storage:`

+The `containers-storage` transport refers to the image location in a local containers storage.

+Supported scopes are for a specific image(s) or `""` for all images located in the containers-storage.

 ## Policy Requirements

 Using the mechanisms above, a set of policy requirements is looked up.
 The policy requirements